Robert Brooke (Virginia governor): Career

 As he returned home at the beginning of the revolution, British admiral Howe captured his ship and sent Brooke back to England.
 He then traveled to Scotland, then France, and reached Virginia in a French vessel carrying arms for the continentals.
 Brooke joined Captain Larkin Smith's cavalry company, was captured at Westham near Richmond by Simcoe in 1781, was exchanged, and rejoined the army's 7th Continental line.

 After the war, Brooke read law.
 On February 7, 1785, he and future U.S. Supreme Court justice Bushrod Washington were admitted to the Virginia bar and began their legal careers in Fredericksburg and surrounding counties.

-In 1787 Virginia property tax records, Brooke did not live in Essex county but owned nine horses and 51 cattle and enslaved 23 adults and 18 children there.
+According to 1787 Virginia property tax records, Brooke did not live in Essex county but owned nine horses and 51 cattle and enslaved 23 adults and 18 children there.
 Like his brother John T. Brooke, he owned a house in Fredericksburg (Gustavus Wallace paid tax on both city homes).
-In that state tax census, their father enslaved 22 adults and 20 children on his Spotsylvania County plantation and their brother Dr. Lawrence Brooke enslaved 6 adults and 8 children in Spotsylvania.
+According to the same state tax census, their father enslaved 22 adults and 20 children on his Spotsylvania County plantation and their brother Dr. Lawrence Brooke enslaved 6 adults and 8 children in Spotsylvania.
 Their grandfather's still-unresolved estate enslaved 20 adults and 19 children in nearby King William county.
 His brother Francis T. Brooke owned property in Fauquier County, but Humphrey Brooke paid the tax because Francis was underage.

 In 1791, Spotsylvania County voters elected Robert Brooke as one of their representatives in the Virginia House of Delegates, alongside Francis Thornton (who had enslaved 18 adults and 3 children in Spotsylvania County, 10 adults and 8 children in King George County and 11 adults and 18 children in Gloucester county, all in the tax census four years earlier).
 Both men won re-election the following year, but in 1793 his brother John T. Brooke succeeded Thornton.
 In 1794 John W. Willis (whom Robert Brooke had succeeded three years earlier) replaced John T. Brooke.
 In that 1794 session, Governor Light Horse Harry Lee resigned and left the Commonwealth in command of federal forces to quell the Whiskey Rebellion, so fellow legislators elected Brooke governor in his stead.
 Brooke took the gubernatorial oath of office on December 1, 1794, and served two years.

 In 1795 Robert Brooke built a home in Fredericksburg upon Federal Hill, which looked over Sandy Bottom to Marye's Heights, a thousand yards away.

 When Brooke left office in 1796, legislators elected him, a Democratic-Republican, as the state's attorney-general to replace James Innes, who had resigned to accept a federal position as commissioner under Jay's treaty.
 Fellow Fredericksburg attorney Bushrod Washington, President Washington's nephew, had also sought the position as state attorney general.
 Brooke defeated Washington on the second ballot with 89 votes to Washington's 71.

 Brooke was a prominent Freemason in Virginia.
 In November 1795, he succeeded James Mercer as Grand Master of the Grand Lodge of Virginia and would, in turn, be succeeded by Major Benjamin Day of Fredericksburg in 1797.